cooldebs/alx-low_level_programming/0x08-recursion/README.md

-Write a function that returns the natural square root of a number
+A function that returns a prime number